 Telephone: +44 (0)1223 750638

 A generic medicine is a medicine which is known by its 'generic' name rather than by its 'brand' name.
 It contains the same active ingredient and has the same therapeutic effect on patients as the original medicine which is no longer patent protected (patents typically last for 20 years).
 They can contain different non-active ingredients (e.g. colourings) and may be a different size and shape to the original product but none of these differences will have an impact on the therapeutic effect.
-To obtain market approval, the generic must be "bioequivalent" to the original product and comply with the same standards of quality, safety and efficacy.
+To obtain market approval, the generic must be "bioequivalent" to the original product (the ‘reference’ medicine) and comply with the same standards of quality, safety and efficacy.
+Therefore, a generic will contain the same active substance(s) as the reference medicine, and will be used at the same dose(s) to treat the same disease(s) as the reference medicine.

 Generic medicines are popular with organisations such as the National Health Service (NHS) because they are significantly cheaper than their brand-name equivalents (costing 20-90% less) and the generic manufacturers avoid the risks and costs associated with the research and development involved in innovative medicines.
 There are many pharmaceutical companies which focus on the manufacturing and licensing of generic medicines.